cert-ee/cuckoo3/docs/src/usage/commands.md

 #### cuckoonode

 The Cuckoo node command is used to start a Cuckoo task running node.
+Only used if running Cuckoo in distributed mode.

 ##### Help